Monday, July 14, 2008 Australia , Business , Entrepreneur , Innovation , Interview , Online , Service , Startup , Technology , Tools , Web

-Today we showcase an exciting and a successful venture co-founded in 2000 by Ex-MD, Mal Jago, who now has a digital consultancy business Earworm Consulting, from Sydney, Australia, Coastal Watch - provides accurate surf reports for beaches around Australia and live streaming vision.
+Today we showcase an exciting and successful venture co-founded in 2000 by Ex-MD, Mal Jago, who now has a digital consultancy business Earworm Consulting, from Sydney, Australia, Coastal Watch - provides accurate surf reports for beaches around Australia and live streaming vision.

-In a recent email based interview with Mal, he gave insights into this venture .
+In a recent email based interview with Mal, he gave insights into this venture.
 This is what he has to say:

 • Please tell us about yourself, your background and interests?